jchassin/homebridge-owfs/README.md

 # homebridge-owfs
-This is a plugin for the DS18B20 temperature sensors.
+This is a plugin for the DS18B20 temperature sensors but also for DS2408 and DS2403 (switches).
 As Pre-requisite, you need to have OWFS installed on your RPi.
 From version 1.1.0, this plugin relies on OWSERVER protocol to poll 1-wire devices (previous versions used owfs directly through fs access).

 Installation